local-motion/product/functionality/users_and_access/identity_and_access_management.md

 # Identity and access management
 This section describes the enrollment and authentication of regular users.

 In our system, we consider regular users Citizens.
-Citizens are potential volunteers that have not signed up to participate in making a playground smokefree.
+When a Citizen signs up to participate in making a playground smokefree we call this Citizen a Volunteer.
+Note though that from an identity and access management perspective there is no distinction between a Citizen and a Volunteer.

 ## User enrollment
-Anyone can enroll into the system and become a regular user.
+Anyone can enroll into the system and become a Citizen.

 ### Step 1: Specify e-mail address
 The e-mail address will be the primary identification of the user within